 Whenever you go to a different country, it’s always a good idea to do a bit of research about customs and traditions that will welcome you there.
-For most travellers, the common notion is this: if you’re already familiar with universal traditions, you will be good to go.
+For most travelers, the common notion is this: if you’re already familiar with universal traditions, you will be good to go.
 For example, everyone knows that saying “thank you” is polite, universally.
-If you’re travelling to China, saying “thank you” is considered polite too, despite the language and cultural difference.
-However, most travellers don’t really take into account the fact that there are some strange Chinese traditions they have to wrap their head around before going to China.
+If you’re traveling to China, saying “thank you” is considered polite too, despite the language and cultural difference.
+However, most travelers don’t really take into account the fact that there are some strange Chinese traditions they have to wrap their head around before going to China.

 Unusual Chinese Traditions You Have To Be Familiar With

 We’ve compiled a short list of strange Chinese traditions that you need to be familiar with.
 Most of these Chinese traditions you will encounter when you go to restaurants or when you meet someone for the first time: